McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ## Configuration

 Mermaid is configured with default settings.
-You can customize Mermaid's default settings for all of your files thru a JSON object in your `config.toml`, override these settings per page thru your pages frontmatter or override these setting per diagramm thru [diagram directives](https://mermaid-js.github.io/mermaid/#/directives?id=directives).
+You can customize Mermaid's default settings for all of your files thru a JSON object in your `hugo.toml`, override these settings per page thru your pages frontmatter or override these setting per diagramm thru [diagram directives](https://mermaid-js.github.io/mermaid/#/directives?id=directives).

-The JSON object of your `config.toml` / frontmatter is forwarded into Mermaid's `mermaid.initialize()` function.
+The JSON object of your `hugo.toml` / frontmatter is forwarded into Mermaid's `mermaid.initialize()` function.

 See [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/Setup?id=mermaidapi-configuration-defaults) for all allowed settings.

 The `theme` setting can also be set by your used color variant.
-This will be the sitewide default and can - again - be overridden by your settings in `config.toml`, frontmatter or diagram directives.
+This will be the sitewide default and can - again - be overridden by your settings in `hugo.toml`, frontmatter or diagram directives.

 ### Global Configuration File